 While its speeds will be a little slower than T-Mobile’s, Metro still has access to arguably the best wireless network in the country.

 Metro by T-Mobile operates on the T-Mobile network, which provides reliable coverage across most of the country.
 But what does that mean for you?
-Let’s dig into the data about the company formerly known as Metro PCS.
+Let’s dig into the data about the phone company formerly known as Metro PCS.

 In terms of overall performance, the T-Mobile network ranks second or third among the big three carriers.
 To grade Metro’s coverage, we utilized scores from four network-testing firms: RootMetrics, Ookla, OpenSignal and Consumer Reports.
 Here’s how T-Mobile ranked in each category.